mrdanbrooks/mrdanbrooks.github.io/drafts/2015-02-09-forwarding-restricted-ssh-user.md

 Having a whole network of devices, I decided it would just be easier to keep them all hidden from the rest of the internet, and use a tunnel to access them.
 SSH tunnels, while slow, are easy to set up and dont require super powers to get running on other peoples machines.
 Another downside to SSH tunnels is that they require having a user account to SSH into.
+Normally you just ssh into a machine using a regular user account, but if that user gets comprimised the attacker would then have a platform for installing software on to attack other machines on the network.
 To be safe, I wanted my ssh tunnel to only accept one user who didn't have a password (key authentication only) and who couldn't execute commands or use a shell.